 They include a shelling machine for the much-loved peanuts sold at markets and a cheese-maker run by a women’s collective, over half of whom lost their husbands to war and disease.

-CREATIVITY FROM CRISIS
+CREATIVITY FROM CRISIS -frugal Innovation

 In the United States, the Massachusetts Institute of Technology also has a Fab Lab program runs a “fab academy” that includes classes over the internet, director Sherry Lassiter told the Thomson Reuters Foundation.

-But Central African Republic – which ranked bottom of all countries in the latest Human Development Index, and has limited internet access – may seem an unlikely place for innovators.
+But the Central African Republic – which ranked bottom of all countries in the latest Human Development Index, and has limited internet access – may seem an unlikely place for innovators.

 The country has been riven by sectarian conflict since 2013 when Muslim-majority Seleka rebels ousted President Francois Bozize, triggering a backlash by predominantly Christian and animist fighters.